hacdias/hacdias.com/content/posts/2025/06/01/recently/index.md

 ---
 title: Recently in May '25
 date: 2025-06-01T09:39:47+02:00
-categories:
-  - writings
 location:
-  country: Netherlands
   latitude: 51.44582
+  longitude: 5.4616
   locality: Eindhoven
-  longitude: 5.4616
   region: North Brabant
+  country: Netherlands
+categories:
+  - writings
 syndication:
   - https://bsky.app/profile/hacdias.com/post/3lqjr3exer623
   - https://fosstodon.org/@hacdias/114606972999345404
 tags:
   - now
-thumbnail: cdn:/2025-06-01-recently-01
+thumbnail: image:2025-06-01-recently-01
 ---

 May has now come to an end.
 We started seeing the first signs of summer, warmth and, at the same time, some rain, to keep us refreshed.
 It was an unusually calm month in my life, I would say.
 However, I have the feeling that it is the calm before the storm.